 Connecticut Offers "New Collar" Careers for Industrious Youth

-A wide gap exists between the skillsets needed in today’s manufacturing, tech and healthcare industries and the number of well-trained people ready and eager to step into these jobs.
-Connecticut students considering their futures may not be aware of the full range of opportunities and choices available to them.
-They may not have a vision of the financially successful, satisfying lives that these careers can provide.
-Training is key, and the traditional 4-year college degree is not the only path to success in these industries.
+There is a wide gap between the skillsets needed in today’s manufacturing, tech and healthcare industries and the number of well-trained people ready and eager to step into these jobs.
+Connecticut high school students considering their futures may not be aware of the full range of opportunities and choices available to them — or the possibilities to lead financially successful, satisfying lives that these careers can provide.
+Training is key, but the traditional 4-year college degree is not necessarily the only path.

 With the help of our generous supporters, Connecticut Public is telling these stories of up-and-coming young talent in our new video series, Making the Future and Getting to Work.
-Hear from local experts in the original program, Life Lessons: New Collar Jobs.
+And hear from local experts in the original program, Life Lessons: New Collar Jobs.

 Connecticut Public is a participant in the Corporation for Public Broadcasting’s “American Graduate: Getting to Work” initiative to help highlight pathways to graduation and opportunities for career growth for America’s young people.